 This afternoon, the flow continued as our

-And see, I don't want to keep others from this flow
+And see, I don’t ever want to keep this flow to myself

 stream of consciousness post,

-and even in the white space in between,
+and even in the white space between them,

 I am sending you peace.